qwahzi/nanofaq/README.md

 The NANO ticker currently represents 1 million nano (Mnano), which is 10^30 raw (the smallest unit of Nano).

-Nano’ smallest unit is 1 raw (equivalent to a satoshi in Bitcoin), while 1 Gnano is the largest.
+Nano’ smallest unit is 1 raw (similar to a satoshi in Bitcoin), while 1 Gnano is the largest.

 - 1 NANO equals 1 Mnano equals 1 million nano equals 10^30 raw